zer2/fantasy-basketball-optimizer/about/turnovers.md

 ## Takeaways

-I think it makes sense to downweight turnovers to some degree when you need your players to outperform across the board to win, e.g. in Rotisserie.
+It might makes sense to downweight turnovers to some degree when you need your players to outperform across the board to win, e.g. in Rotisserie.
 To what degree I am not sure- it depends on how confident you are about your predictions of player performance.
-Otherwise, I think it is best to weigh turnovers at least close to as highly as other categories
+Otherwise, I don't think there is a great reason to down-weight turnovers heavily